SteadyHands01/Steadx01_NLP/README.md

 **Logical Fallacy Detection in Climate Change Misinformation**

 This project builds a multiclass NLP classifier that detects 11 types of logical fallacies found in online climate-change misinformation.

-It combines:
+**Overview: Climate Logical Fallacy Detector**

+A machine learning system that classifies logical fallacies in climate-related statements and generates human-readable explanations.

+This system was built using:

-Classical ML (TF-IDF + Linear SVM)
+Classical ML (TF-IDF + Linear SVM) baseline model for benchmarking.

-Transformer-based fine-tuning (DistilRoBERTa)
+Transformer-based fine-tuning (DistilRoBERTa) for 11 fallacy classification.

-Dataset balancing via random oversampling

-Explainability using Qwen2.5-1.5B-Instruct

-The system not only predicts the fallacy but also generates human-readable explanations using a small instruction-tuned LLM.
+FLAN-T5-small (lightweight LLM) for generating explanations (streamlit app).

+Optional: Qwen2.5-1.5B-Instruct for deeper offline explanations.

+A fully interactive Streamlit web application.

+The project is structured for reproducibility, modularity, and extensibility.

 **Features:**

-✔ Fallacy dataset preprocessing & cleaning

-✔ Baseline classification using LinearSVC

-✔ Transformer finetuning with weighted loss

-✔ Balanced vs. unbalanced comparisons

-✔ Qwen2.5-1.5B-Instruct explainer

-✔ Fully modular codebase (src/)

-✔ Ready for Streamlit deployment

-**Dataset**

-The dataset contains the following text components:

-fact_checked_segment — argument/snippet

-comment_by_fact_checker — reasoning

-article — file reference

-label_str — normalized fallacy label

-label_id — numeric mapping using labels_climate.py

-**Fallacy classes include:**
+Uses a fine-tuned DistilRoBERTa Transformer to categorize text into 11 fallacy classes:

 CHERRY_PICKING